korolewadim/ffp4mof/README.md

 # FFP4MOF

 FFP4MOF is a python library aimed at calculating force field precursors (FFPs) for metal-organic frameworks (MOFs) using a machine learning approach.
 It uses a CIF file as input data and produces a JSON file containing calculated FFPs, including partial charges, polarizabilities, dispersion coefficients, QDO parameters, and electron cloud parameters.
-The output file can be read using the pymatgen library.
+The output file can be read using the [pymatgen](https://pymatgen.org) library, calculated FFPs are available via `as_dataframe()` method.

 ```python
 from ffp4mof.predict import get_ffps